JetBrains/kotlin-web-site/docs/topics/kotlin-language-features-and-proposals.md

 The page contains the full list of Kotlin language features and design proposals.)

 JetBrains evolves the Kotlin language according to the [Kotlin language evolution principles](kotlin-evolution-principles.md), guided by pragmatic design.

-You can find the list of language feature proposals and their statuses starting from Kotlin 1.7.0.
+> Language feature proposals and statuses are listed from Kotlin 1.7.0.
+>
 > See the explanation of language feature statues in the
 > [Kotlin evolution principles documentation](kotlin-evolution-principles.md#pre-stable-features).
 >